sad-emu/salmon-cannon/README.md

 - `MaxBackups`: Maximum number of backup log files to keep (int)
 - `MaxAge`: Maximum number of days to retain old log files (int, days)
 - `Compress`: Whether to compress rotated log files (bool)

+## Ratetest App

+Built with the 'build-ratetest.sh' command.
+It requires a valid scconfig.yml file to configure the tests.

+### Modes
+#### Listen
+./salmon-rate -mode=listen

+Listens on port 5555 for incomming TCP connections on 127.0.0.1
+#### Test
+./salmon-rate -mode=test

+Uses the config to start a 10 sec ratetest on all of the salmonbridges configured with 'connect: true'.

 ## Common Issues
 ### UDP Init Error